The Ivy League Connection

 Welcome to the Ivy League Connection

-Now in its seventh year, The Ivy League Connection is a privately financed scholarship program designed to promote the college going culture in the high schools of the West Contra Costa Unified School District in the San Francisco Bay Area.
+Now in its ninth year, The Ivy League Connection is a privately financed scholarship program designed to promote the college going culture in the high schools of the West Contra Costa Unified School District in the San Francisco Bay Area.

-Founded by School Board members Madeline Kronenberg and Charles Ramsey and administered by Charles, Madeline and Don Gosney, the ILC is 100% a voluntary effort by everyone involved.
+Founded by School Board members Madeline Kronenberg and Charles Ramsey and administered by Charles, Madeline and Don Gosney, the ILC is a 100% voluntary effort by everyone involved.
 Even the school administrators volunteer their time and efforts.

 WHAT ARE THE BENEFITS OF BEING AN ILCer?